adtork/Jeremy-Azure-lab/asa-vpn-to-azurevpngw-ikev2-bgp/readme.md

 # Azure Networking Lab- IPSEC VPN (IKEv2) between Cisco ASAv and Azure VPN Gateway with BGP

-This lab guide illustrates how to build a basic IPSEC VPN tunnel w/IKEv2 between a Cisco ASAv and the Azure VPN gateway with BGP.
-NAT and security proposals shown can be narrowed down if need be.
+This lab guide illustrates how to build a basic IKEv2 tunnel between a Cisco ASAv and the Azure VPN gateway with BGP.
+NAT and security proposals shown can be narrowed down as needed.
 All Azure configs are done in Azure CLI so you can change them as needed to match your environment.
-Note- the on prem ASAv has a private IP on the outside interface since it's hosted in Azure.
-You can apply a public IP if needed.
-The on prem VNET is to simulate on prem connectivity.
+The on prem VNET is used to simulate on prem connectivity so there is no required hardware.
 This is for lab testing purposes only.

-Assumptions:
-- A valid Azure subscription account.
-If you don’t have one, you can create your free azure account (https://azure.microsoft.com/en-us/free/) today.
-- Latest Azure CLI, follow these instructions to install: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

 # Base Topology